Jared Cook Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Season Stats

-- Cook has 23 catches on 38 targets for 260 yards and two touchdowns, averaging 37.1 yards per game.
+- Cook has collected 260 receiving yards (37.1 per game) and two touchdowns, hauling in 23 balls on 38 targets.

-- Cook has been the target of 38 of his team's 282 passing attempts this season, or 13.5% of the target share.

 - With five targets in the red zone this season, Cook has been on the receiving end of 15.2% of his team's 33 red zone pass attempts.